Circus of Pepin and Breschard

 During the early 19th century, the word "circus" was used primarily to indicate the equestrian theatre building itself.

 Pépin and Breschard introduced at least one Shakespearean play to the US and were one of the first, if not the first, companies in America to perform hippodrama.
-They were the first to bring a circus west of the Appalachian Mountains to such frontier cities as Pittsburgh, PA, where Benjamin Latrobe, a designer of the United States Capitol, was the architect for a circus he built for them in 1814.
+They were the first to bring a circus west of the Appalachian Mountains to such frontier cities as Pittsburgh, where Benjamin Latrobe, a designer of the United States Capitol, was the architect for a circus he built for them in 1814.

 An early member of the company, Peter Grain, later achieved a degree of fame as a painter and dioramist.

 Pépin and Breschard are referenced in the United States Congressional Record of 1810.

 Pépin, born in what is now New York State, was the first American to own and operate a circus in his native country.
 The theatrical company of Pépin and Breschard thus can be considered the first American circus.